dalibo/emaj/docs/en/mainFunctions.rst

 The mark name may contain a generic '%' character.
 Then this character is replaced by the current time, with the pattern *hh.mn.ss.mmmm*.

 If the parameter representing the mark is not specified or is empty or *NULL*, a name is automatically generated: "*MARK_%*", where the '%' character represents the current time with a *hh.mn.ss.mmmm* pattern.

+The third parameter is an optional comment to describe the mark.
+If it is not provided or if it is set to *NULL*, no comment is registered for the mark.
+The comment can be modified or deleted later using the :ref:`emaj_comment_mark_group()<emaj_comment_mark_group>` function.

 The function returns the number of tables and sequences contained in the group.